 Form 13 - Request for an Extension of Time (EOT)(required for all submissions)

 The VfM Strategy outlines the Authority's best practice VfM objectives for NDRRA's expenditure.

 Value for Money (VfM) Pricing Guidelines - 2013 Events ( 486 KB)

 This document provides councils impacted by 2013 disaster events with the detail of the Local Government Value for Money Pricing Approach and the Authority's implementation guidelines.

 Day labour advice for councils

-The Minister for Local Government, Community Recovery and Resilience has approved local government trigger points for all NDRRA events in 2014-15.
-These apply to the Restoration of Essential Public Assets (REPA) relief measure, which includes Emergent and Restoration Works.
+The local government trigger points for NDRRA events in 2015-16 apply to the Restoration of Essential Public Assets (REPA) relief measure, which includes Emergent and Restoration Works.